 As a result, you get a decent amount of screen space and reasonably sharp details, unlike that of 27″ 1080p monitors, which have a more pixelated image quality.

-Further, 1080p is still considered as the standard and most widespread resolution, and it’s great for gaming as it’s not very demanding – allowing you to take advantage of the monitor’s 165Hz refresh rate even with a decent budget/mid-range gaming graphics card.
+Further, 1080p is still considered the standard and most widespread resolution, and it’s great for gaming as it’s not very demanding – allowing you to take advantage of the monitor’s 165Hz refresh rate even with a decent budget/mid-range gaming graphics card.

 The main asset of the VA technology is the superior static contrast ratio of 3,000:1, which results in deep and inky blacks.
 Indeed, blacks on IPS and TN monitors look grayish in comparison.